Analysis | Trump’s debate performance shows why he is doing so poorly with female voters

 On sports: “By the way, I brought back Big Ten football.”

-On face masks: “I wear a mask when needed … I don’t wear masks like him.
+On masks: “I wear a mask when needed. … I don’t wear masks like him.
 Every time you see him, he’s got a mask.
-He could be speaking 200 feet away and he shows up with the biggest mask I’ve ever seen.”
+He could be speaking 200 feet away, and he shows up with the biggest mask I’ve ever seen.”

 On intelligence: “Hey, Joe, you’re the liar.
 You graduated last in your class and not first in your class.”

 The sum total of Trump’s debate approach might be off-putting even for some of his supporters — not all who are backing the president are a part of his base.
 But let’s say for the sake of argument that Trump’s debate style was tailor-made for his supporters.
-That brings us to perhaps the biggest flaw in this approach — most voters are outside of Trump’s base, especially one of the country’s most influential voting blocs: women.
-In fact, women — a demo that Trump has struggled with since the 2016 campaign — are projected to make up the majority of voters this fall.
+That brings us to perhaps the biggest flaw in this approach — most voters are outside Trump’s base, especially one of the country’s most influential voting blocs: women.
+In fact, women — a demographic with which Trump has struggled since the 2016 campaign — are projected to make up the majority of voters this fall.
 And there was not much in his performance during the first presidential debate that seems likely to appeal to them.

-Trump has been steadily unpopular with women — not just because of his leadership style, but because many of his policy positions (including making abortion more difficult, criticism of the Affordable Care Act, weakening Title IX and efforts to protect women from sexual harassment) are largely unpopular with women voters.
-And his history of alleged sexual misconduct with dozens of women along with frequent allegations of sexist language in how he engages his women critics haven’t helped change that.
+Trump has been steadily unpopular with women — not just because of his leadership style but because many of his policy positions (including making abortion more difficult, criticism of the Affordable Care Act, and weakening Title IX and efforts to protect women from sexual harassment) are largely unpopular with female voters.
+And his history of alleged sexual misconduct with several women along with frequent allegations of sexist language in how he engages his female critics haven’t helped change that.

 Polls have consistently shown throughout the election that women are largely voting against Trump.
-But the most recent Post/ABC poll shows just how significant that gap is.
+But the most recent Post-ABC News poll shows just how significant that gap is.
 The Post previously reported that women are the key difference-makers in the current race.

-Of course, there are millions of women who support President Trump, and millions of men who oppose him, and all of this could be an oversimplified way to tease out what appeals to whom.
+Of course, there are millions of women who support Trump and millions of men who oppose him, and all of this could be an oversimplified way to tease out what appeals to whom.
 But there was nothing about Tuesday’s performance that suggested that this could change anytime soon.
-And while Trump’s debate coach has been critical of his performance, it’s not clear whether the president is going to make any changes in how he performs in these events, which candidates have historically looked to to win over voters.
+And while Trump debate coach Chris Christie has been critical of his performance, it’s not clear whether the president is going to make any changes in how he performs in these events, which candidates have historically looked to to win over voters.